jweinreb-zz/jweinreb.github.io/_posts/2016-08-25-recession-py.md

 {% endhighlight %}

+{% marginfigure "fig3" 'assets/img/recession-py.png' "Predicted Probability of Recession in the US" %}

 Finally, we can plot the in-sample and out-of-sample recession forecasts with matplotlib.

 {% highlight python %}
 plt.figure()
 plt.plot(X.index, mod.predict_proba(X)[:, 1], label= 'In-sample prediction (to Mar 2005)', linewidth = 2)